1. Location & Getting There

 Can I pick grapes or apricots along the trail?

-No, please do not pick fruit.
+No, please do not pick any fruit.
 You are welcome to buy produce directly from local growers.

 Are there exposed or dangerous sections?
 Do I need a head for heights?